In case you were wondering how things were going on the housing front, the news still doesn’t look too hot.

 Fitch expects the FHFA to introduce a program that will allow for measured sales to investors who will hold and rent out the properties for some specified term.

-This should protect the flagging real estate market from more harm, as they wouldn’t be rapidly unloading their inventory and putting pressure on home prices.
+This should protect the flagging real estate market from more harm, as they wouldn’t be rapidly unloading their inventory and putting even more downward pressure on home prices.

 New Foreclosure Waves

 Meanwhile, RealtyTrac released a report today warning that new “foreclosure waves” are on the way.